Breast exams help doctors check that everything's normal. During a breast exam,

 Most teens don't need breast exams.
 That's because it's rare for girls to have

 breast problems.
-Doctors usually just look at a girl's breasts during her yearly gyn checkup to see where
+Doctors usually just look at a girl's breasts during her yearly gyn checkup to see where she is in

-doctor or nurse might give you a breast exam.
+or nurse might give you a breast exam.

 What Happens During a Breast Exam?